Mycroft is modular. Some components can be easily 'swapped out' for others:

 Text to Speech (TTS) software takes written text, such as text files on a computer, and uses a voice to speak the text.
 Text to Speech can have different voices, depending on the TTS engine used.

-Mimic: Mycroft's default text to speech (TTS) engine, based on CMU's Flite (Festival Lite)
+Mimic: Mycroft's default local text to speech (TTS) engine, based on CMU's Flite (Festival Lite)

 Google TTS: you need to choose which voice to use